Skip to main content

 Social Media Policy

-Objectives of Social Media
+External Social Media Policy

-• Respond and engage in an efficient, appropriate and timely manner.
+• respond and engage in an efficient, appropriate and timely manner

 Facebook – facebook.com/OCOIreland